heyteresagreen/digital-garden/src/site/notes/Voice chats with my ChatGPT UX mentor.md

 At the end of the day, although Max does a decent job of mimicking a person, I don't believe she is a meaningful replacement for a real mentor.
 I'm not sure that would be possible in any field, because mentorship is a human relationship which goes beyond regurgitating common advice or even asking pointed questions.
 A good relationship goes two ways, and this isn't something we should necessarily seek to replace.

 Still, I think that AI has a role to play as a collaborator, a tool for getting unstuck, and coming up with things you might not have thought of.
 Used with care and many, many grains of salt, there’s definitely value and potential there.
 As we move from the phase of using AI for entertainment to actually improving workflows, I’m curious to see what kind of role it plays in the UX design field.

+*If you want to give it a go and have ChatGPT Plus, [you can find Max here](https://chat.openai.com/g/g-77AqlWseP-ux-mentor), along with many other UX mentor GPTs created by others.*